AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2016-01-25-swift-multi-module-dev.md

     Compiling Swift Module 'Dispatch' (1 sources)
     Linking Library:  .build/debug/Dispatch.a

 Now we are good.
-Lets do the same for `Dispatch`, as this is also going to be used as a module by TestDispatch:
+Let's do the same for `Dispatch`, as this is also going to be used as a module by TestDispatch:

     pushd ~/crazy/Dispatch